Rail map of South-Eastern Australia

 Frequent, comfortable, high speed Vline Vlocity trains whisk you from Melbourne's Southern Cross Station to Ballarat and on to Ararat and Maryborough.
 Sit back and relax as you leave the Melbourne behind at 160Km/h!
 Atmospheric, historic, artistic Ballarat is only 90 minutes from Melbourne in Vline's comfortable and speedy Vlocity trains.
 Ballarat station is a magnificent gateway to the Golden City - moody, historic and elegant - and it's right in the heart of this historic city.
 Ballarat is an easy day return trips from Melbourne.

 Schedule: Trains depart Melbourne every hour for the 90 minute journey to Ballarat.
 Some trains continue one station further to Wendouree, and three trains each day run through to Ararat.
 One train also runs from Maryborough to Melbourne and return each day departing Maryborough in the morning and departing Melbourne in the mid afternoon.
-Advance bookings are not necessary on any of these trains - just buy your ticket at the station on the day - or if the ticket office is closed you can buy a ticket on board.
+Advance bookings are not necessary on any of these trains - just buy and top up your Myki card at the station on the day.

 Melbourne to Geelong and Warrnambool

-Schedule: Geelong / Marshall trains depart Melbourne Southern Cross station every hour for the 1 hour trip.
+Schedule: Geelong / Waurn Ponds trains depart Melbourne Southern Cross station every hour for the 1 hour trip.
 Three trains depart each day for the three hour run right through to Warrnambool on Victoria's famous shipwreck coast.
-Advance bookings are not necessary on Geelong/Marshall trains - just buy your ticket at the station on the day - or if the ticket office is closed you can buy a ticket on board.
+Advance bookings are not necessary on Geelong / Waurn Ponds trains - just buy and top up your Myki card at the station on the day.
 Reservations are available on Warrnambool trains.
 Although reservations are not essential, bookings are advised on these trains particularly at peak times.

 Melbourne to Traralgon and Bairnsdale